Satellite-based Tornado Cover for Solar Farms

 Problem

-A solar farm owner reached out to Descartes after being affected by a weak EF-1 Tornado.
 They were unable to obtain traditional insurance cover any longer.
 Whilst our typical parametric tornado product - based on EF scale only - is well-suited for large structural buildings in urban areas, it shows limits for solar farms, which are low-rise assets in remote areas.
 As a result, the modelled payouts of the EF scale parametric product could not match the historical loss of the client and would have left them underinsured.
 That’s why Descartes developed a new custom product for solar farms.

 Solution